kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 [2] Rehrl, K.; Gröchenig, S. *Evaluating Localization Accuracy of Automated Driving Systems.* Sensors 2021, 21, 5855.

 [3] Yang, Bin & Luo, Wenjie & Urtasun, Raquel.
 (2019). *PIXOR: Real-time 3D Object Detection from Point Clouds.*

+The UML plots were generated with [PlantUML](https://plantuml.com/en/), you can find the sources on [GitHub](https://github.com/kopytjuk/kopytjuk.github.io/tree/main/content/posts/kpi-architecture), in the root folder of this post.